 Impact of State Budget.
-[UPDATE] Total revenues from the State represent approximately 25% of the County General Fund revenues appropriated in the budget for fiscal years 2017-18 and 2018-19, and thus changes in State revenues could have a significant impact on the County's finances.
+[This section to be Updated After May Revise] Total revenues from the State represent approximately % of the County General Fund revenues appropriated in the budget for fiscal years , and thus changes in State revenues could have a significant impact on the County's finances.
 In a typical year, the Governor releases two primary proposed budget documents: (1) the Governor's Proposed Budget required to be submitted in January; and (2) the "May Revision" to the Governor's Proposed Budget.
 The Governor's Proposed Budget as revised by the May Revision is then considered and typically revised by the State Legislature.
 Following that process, the State Legislature adopts, and the Governor signs, the State budget.
-County policy makers review and estimate the impact of both the Governor's Proposed Budget and the May Revision prior to the County adopting its own budget.
+County policy makers review and estimate the impact of both the Governor's Proposed Budget and the May Revision prior to the County adopting its own budget.]